gardener/gardener/docs/development/secrets_management.md

 )
 ```

-and you already have an existing secret in your system whose data should be kept instead of regenerated, then labeling it with `secrets-manager-use-data-for=foo` will instruct `SecretsManager` accordingly.
+and you already have an existing secret in your system whose data should be kept instead of regenerated, then labeling it with `secrets-manager-use-data-for-name=foo` will instruct `SecretsManager` accordingly.

 **⚠️ Caveat: You have to make sure that the existing `data` keys match with what `SecretsManager` uses:**